 - Your heart will start to race, and you might begin sweating.
 You can easily become confused or disoriented, and you may even lose consciousness.

-- Vomiting and diarrhea are common during a drug overdose, and you won’t be able to control it.
-Blood in your vomit or in your stool are signs of life-threatening complications.
+- Vomiting and diarrhea are common during a drug overdose, and you won’t control it.
+Blood in your vomit or your stool are signs of life-threatening complications.

 - You might begin hallucinating.
-You will be seeing things that don’t really exist, and you will be talking about things that do not make sense to those around you.
+You will see things that don’t exist, and you will be talking about things that do not make sense to those around you.

 - You may become agitated and paranoid.
-This could make others around you feel very concerned and confused, and you may say things that you do not really mean.
+This could make others around you feel very concerned and confused, and you may say things that you do not mean.

 - You could have seizures, which can result in physical injury — both external and internal.